4 minute read

 Gaylon Jowers, President at TSYS Issuer Solutions, SEVP at Global Payments

 Unlike other payment types, customers are often exposed to BNPL at different points in the buyer's journey.
 For example, when browsing products online, they may see the BNPL installment price on the product page, which helps make the product feel more affordable.
 Consumers can also choose BNPL at checkout.
 In addition, some issuers and financial institutions are now offering buy now, pay later so that cardholders can pay for specific transactions in installments, allowing them to better manage cash flow and potentially avoid late fees.

 BNPL by the numbers

 According to Juniper Research, BNPL payments are expected to account for nearly a quarter of all global ecommerce transactions by 2026, up from just 9% in 2021.
-It's a payment type that attracts all audiences, particularly Gen Z and millennials, with eMarketer forecasting 44% of Gen Z and 37% of millennials making a BNPL payment in 2022, compared to 23% of Gen X and 9.4% of baby boomers.
+The payment type skews younger, with eMarketer forecasting 44% of Gen Z and 37% of millennials making a BNPL payment in 2022, compared to 23% of Gen X and 9.4% of baby boomers.
+It's a payment type that attracts all audiences, particularly Gen Z and millennials.